Simo93-rgb/Obsidian/Google Advanced Data Analytics/Go Beyond the Numbers Translate Data into Insights/Go Beyond the Numbers Translate Data into Insights.md

 **Pro tip**: The importance of assuring adherence to ethical standards cannot be overstated in the data career space.
 Data professionals need to continuously grow their capacities to recognize bias and discrimination by consistently applying an ethical mindset to their EDA work.

 Beyond machine learning, EDA is applicable to nearly any important data-based decision.
 Moving forward, you will learn about many applications of EDA and the necessity of an iterative and non-sequential approach.

+## Important Glossary

+**Bias**: In data structuring, refers to organizing data results in groupings, categories, or variables that are misrepresentative of the whole dataset

+**Cleaning**: The process of removing errors that might distort your data or make it less useful; one of the six practices of EDA

+**Data visualization**: A graph, chart, diagram, or dashboard that is created as a representation of information

+**Discovering**: The process data professionals use to familiarize themselves with the data so they can start conceptualizing how to use it; one of the six practices of EDA

+**Exploratory data analysis (EDA)**: The process of investigating, organizing, and analyzing datasets and summarizing their main characteristics, often by employing data wrangling and visualization methods; the six main practices of EDA are: discovering, structuring, cleaning, joining, validating, and presenting

+**Joining**: The process of augmenting data by adding values from other datasets; one of the six practices of EDA

+**PACE**: A workflow data professionals can use to remain focused on the end goal of any given dataset; stands for plan, analyze, construct, and execute

+**Presenting**: The process of making a cleaned dataset available to others for analysis or further modeling; one of the six practices of EDA

+**Structuring**: The process of taking raw data and organizing or transforming it to be more easily visualized, explained, or modeled; one of the six practices of EDA

+**Validating**: The process of verifying that the data is consistent and high quality; one of the six practices of EDA